shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 While we already added the repository to the Docs CLI, it is not included in the production build by default.

-The new repository needs to be activated in `.github/scripts/mount.sh`.
-This script is needed to apply correct build config in production build and during PR workflows where custom `branch` or even `org` are used and switched to by overwriting environment variables.
+The new repository must to be activated in `.github/scripts/mount.sh`.
+This script is needed to apply correct build config in production build and during PR workflows where custom `branch` or even `org` is used and switched to by overwriting environment variables.

 ```sh
 # ...